peter88213/nvhelp-en/source/stage_view.rst

 The yellow text area is for notes.
 Changes are applied when the mouse is clicked anywhere outside the text input field.

-When the "sticky note" of a stage contains text, an "N" is displayed in the tree view as a reminder.
+When the "sticky note" of a stage contains text, "N" is displayed in the tree view as a reminder.
+If the branch of a chapter with stages containing notes is collapsed, the "N" is displayed in the chapter row.

 .. note::
    The "sticky notes" are only for working with *novelibre*.